cmarsone/clementmarsone.github.io/_posts/2023-08-14-transformers.md

 - Organized as linear spaces with word-size granularity
 - Code & data are stored as address
-- Memory operations are slow e.g off-chip, read/write operations...
+- Memory operations are slow e.g off-chip, read/write operations & fetching...

 ### CPU-memory gap

 *Flat memory model*:
-- All accesses with same latency
+- All accesses = same latency
-- Memory latency slower to improve than processor speed
+- Memory latency slower to improve, than processor speed
-- Which means that we are waiting longer for DRAM access
+- Which means that we are waiting longer for any DRAM access

 *Memory hierarchy*: registers, L1, L2, L3, SRAM, DRAM, local disks, remote secondary storage…
 - Multiple layers of memory from small & fast to large & slow